Dreadlocks: Africa

-According to Sherrow in Encyclopedia of Hair: A Cultural History, Locs date back to ancient times in various cultures.
+According to Sherrow in Encyclopedia of Hair: A Cultural History, locs date back to ancient times in various cultures.
 In ancient Egypt, Egyptians wore locked hairstyles and wigs appeared on bas-reliefs, statuary and other artifacts.
 Mummified remains of Egyptians with locked wigs have also been recovered from archaeological sites.
-According to Maria Delongoria, braided hair was worn by people in the Sahara desert since 3000 BCE.
+According to Maria Delongoria, braided hair has been worn by people in the Sahara desert since 3000 BCE.
 Dreadlocks were also worn by followers of Abrahamic religions.
-For example, Ethiopian Coptic Bahatowie priests adopted dreadlocks as a hairstyle before the fifth century CE (400 or 500 CE).
-Locking hair was practiced by some ethnic groups in East, Central, West, and Southern Africa.
+For example Ethiopian Coptic Bahatowie priests adopted dreadlocks as a hairstyle before the fifth century CE (400 or 500 CE).
+Locking hair was practiced by some ethnic groups in East, Central, West and Southern Africa.